wkjarosz/hdrview/README.md

     cmake-gui ../
     make -j 4

+On Windows, a few extra steps are needed.

+Since MSVC's regex implementation is buggy, you first need to have the [Boost](http://www.boost.org/) regex library installed.
+You can find binary installers for Windows on the Boost website.
+You need at least Boost version 1.53.

+After cloning the repo, open up ``cmake-gui``.
+Click "Add Entry" to define the ``BOOST_ROOT`` directory, and set it to your root Boost directory.
+Run Configure and select your version of Visual C++ and 64bit.
+After configure finishes, search for ``USE_BOOST_REGEX`` and check it.
+Run configure again, and then click Generate.

-On Windows, open the generated file ``HDRView.sln`` after step 5 and proceed building as usual from within Visual Studio.
+Open the generated file ``HDRView.sln`` and proceed building as usual from within Visual Studio.

 ## Installing on macOS